pema99/LotusNES/README.md

 ## How do I use it?
 Build with Visual Studio 2017, run the LotusNES project.
 If you want to use NetPlay one player becomes the host and the other runs the LotusNES.NetPlayClient project.
+If you are on OSX or Linux you will need to run the emulator through Mono, but it should be functional.

 ## (Insert other emulator) is faster and/or better
 Yes.